Side-effects of chemotherapy

 Your child may be receiving radiotherapy as well as chemotherapy.
 If this is the case, they may have more permanent hair loss, as this can be caused by the radiotherapy.

 Any hair loss will lead to an increased risk of sunburns and even heat strokes.
-Make sure your child’s head is covered during sun exposure.
+So, make sure that your child’s head is covered during sun exposure.

 As hair loss can be very visible, it can be upsetting for both the child and their friends and family.
 You may find it helpful to arrange a wig before your child loses any hair.